Provenance in the Fine Art World

 The second reason is to prove the authenticity of a piece.
 Ideally, an item’s history of ownership can be traced back all the way to the artist who originally created it.
-However, irregularities in provenance may indicate that the item is a fake.
-As ArtNet reports, in the early 2000s, a sculpture by a prominent 20th century artist was sold at auction.
+However, irregularities in provenance may indicate that the item is fake.
+As ArtNet reports, in the early 2000s, a sculpture by a prominent 20th-century artist was sold at auction.
 It came with a certificate of authenticity and had, according to the documentation, been purchased in Paris in the late 1940s by an art history professor working at a renowned university in the United States.
 Several years later, the authenticity of the piece came into question.
 After a short investigation, it turned out that the professor never existed and that the work had actually been purchased from someone who’d previously been convicted of art fraud.
-Clearly, had the new owners properly checked the provenance, they could have saved themselves a lot of money, trouble and disappointment.
+Clearly, had the new owners properly checked the provenance, they could have saved themselves a lot of money, trouble, and disappointment.

-The third reason why provenance is important is because it determines a large part of an item’s value.
+The third reason why provenance is important is that it determines a large part of an item’s value.
 An item with no provenance can be challenging to sell, as it raises too many questions.
 In contrast, when an item’s ownership can be traced all the way back to the artist who created it, it becomes much more challenging to dispute its authenticity.
 In addition, if the item was owned by luminaries, it adds significantly to its value.
 In fact, by some estimates, remarkable provenance can add as much as 15 percent to an item’s resale value.

 What Makes for Distinguished Provenance?